roboconf/roboconf.github.io/en/roboconf.md

 Roboconf is distributed technology, based on AMQP and REST / JSon.
 It is IaaS-agnostic, and supports many well-known IaaS (including OpenStack, Amazon Web Services, Microsoft Azure, VMWare, as well as a "local" deployment plug-in for on-premise hosts).
+Please, [refer to the FAQ](user-guide/faq.html) for more details.

 ## History